Substance Abuse Counselor Career Information

 The salary that you can expect to earn will depend on numerous factors, such as:

 The same survey results showed that median annual wages vary quite widely depending on the setting of employment.
-Here are the top paying sectors:
+Here are the annual median wages for the top sectors in which addiction counselors were employed:*

 What is the Employment Outlook?

-The outlook is fairly bright because employment in this field is projected to increase by 31 percent over the 10-year period between 2012 and 2022.
-This is considerably higher than the national growth average projected for all occupations during this same period, which is 11 percent. *
+The outlook is fairly bright because employment in this field is projected to increase by 23 percent over the 10-year period between 2016 and 2026.
+This is considerably higher than the national growth average projected for all occupations during this same period, which is seven percent. *

 This growth is likely due to various factors, including: